Supported accommodation services policy

 Supported Residential Services (SRS)

-What the Agent can pay for in relation to SRS
+What the agent can pay for

-The Agent can pay the reasonable costs of care in SRS accommodation in accordance with the WorkSafe fee arrangements with the individual residential care provider.
-The Agent will consider paying for specific equipment in a SRS for use by a particular worker with the consent of the owner of the facility.
+The agent can pay the reasonable costs of care in SRS accommodation in accordance with the WorkSafe fee arrangements with the individual residential care provider.
+The agent will consider paying for specific equipment in a SRS for use by a particular worker with the consent of the owner of the facility.
 It is expected that all SRS facilities comply with the relevant supported accommodation residence requirements.

 Who can provide SRS

-- employ a qualified personal care coordinator who coordinates care for all residents
+• Employ a qualified personal care coordinator who coordinates care for all residents.

-- provide at least one staff member for every 30 residents
+• Provide at least one staff member for every 30 residents.

-- provide sufficient staff (at least one) on site overnight to ensure the safety of residents and respond to their needs
+• Provide sufficient staff (at least one) on site overnight to ensure the safety of residents and respond to their needs.

 What information the Agent needs to consider paying for SRS